Last Updated on Jun 12, 2025

 (b) Scheduled Maintenance.
 Dealpath will use commercially reasonable efforts to undertake all necessary maintenance in a manner that mitigates impact to Customer and its users and to notify Customer of the required maintenance.
 Dealpath will use commercially reasonable efforts to provide twenty-four (24) hours’ prior notice for scheduled maintenance not to exceed six (6) hours.
 Notice provided under this Section will be via email.

 (a) Hours of Support.
 Dealpath will respond to problems with the Services experienced by Customer or its Authorized Users in accordance with this Section 4.
-Dealpath will provide coverage parameters specific to the service(s) covered in these Terms as follows:
+Dealpath will provide coverage parameters specific to the service(s) covered in this Agreement as follows:

 (b) Problem Severity Level Definitions.
 Problems reported by Customer to Dealpath support will be assigned a Severity Level in accordance with the following: